Skip to Main Content

 Key takeaways

 Refinances, like purchase mortgages, come with minimum credit score requirements.
-The specific requirements vary depending on your lender and the kind of refinance you want to do.
-Read on to learn more about the minimum credit score for refinances, so you can prepare accordingly based on your loan type.
+The specific requirements vary depending on your lender and the kind of refinance you want.
+Read on to learn more about the minimum credit score for refinances.

 What credit score is needed to refinance a house?

-The credit score you need to refinance depends on the mortgage lender you work with, your individual situation and often the type of refinance you choose (for example, cash-out versus rate-and-term).
+These numbers are guidelines, but the credit score you need to refinance depends on your mortgage lender, your individual situation and often, the type of refinance you choose.
+For example, lenders tend to have more stringent requirements for borrowers doing a cash-out refi versus a traditional rate-and-term refinance.

 Credit score for conventional refinance